|

 Rotating Collimator Selector

-The rotating collimator-exchange system has been designed, built, and installed.
-There are three Söller-slit collimations, 10', 25', and 50', along with an open position for horizontal energy focusing.
+The rotating collimator-exchange system has three Söller-slit collimations, 10', 25', and 50', along with an 8.9 cm wide Open position for maximum intensity and for horizontal energy focusing.

 Option for 3He polarizer or other capabilities.